radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 ### Matrix solution completely wrong

-One major problem I encountered was that the matrix seemed to be geenrated correctly according to the examples from the QUCS page,but when the matrix was solved, the output was completely wrong.
+One major problem I encountered was that the matrix seemed to be generated correctly according to the examples from the QUCS page,but when the matrix was solved, the output was completely wrong.

 After running the debugger through the solution I found that the Eigen library has many methods to solve matrices, and the one I had selected was not good solving matrices with many decimal places.

-This was the table of options:
+This was the table of options I could had chosen:

 ![Eigen Decomposition Algorithms](images/eigen_decomps.png)

-Previously I had selected LDLT because of the speed, but this was returning low accuracy numbers as indicated above.
+Previously I had selected LDLT because of the high speed score, but this was returning low accuracy numbers as indicated above.

 The solution was to switch to a more accurate method on the table.